ideaeclipse/prntscrn/backend/prntscrn-api/README.md

 Api for prnstscrn client to interact with along with the admin/public website

 ## Install
-* all you have to do is install all gems
+* all you have to do is install all gems and install active_storage to handle file uploads
 ```
 bundle install
 rails active_storage:install